manodeep/Corrfunc/README.md

 # Author

-Pairwise is written/maintained by Manodeep Sinha.
+Corrfunc is written/maintained by Manodeep Sinha.
 Please contact the [author](mailto:manodeep@gmail.com) in case of any issues.

+# Citing

+If you use the code, please cite using the Zenodo DOI.

 # LICENSE